Back to Banyan Hills Insights

 Customization Offers Solution Buffet

-Revel Systems, a global point of sale company, approached Banyan Hills Technologies for a scalable solution for their restaurant support needs.
-The company, which has more than 20,000 customers, engaged Banyan Hills Technologies to build a Mobile Device Management, or MDM, module to be used inside Banyan’s Canopy platform.
+Revel Systems (link to case study), a global point of sale company, approached Canopy for a scalable solution for their restaurant support needs.
+The company, which has more than 20,000customers, engaged Canopy to build a Mobile Device Management, or MDM, module to be used inside the Canopy platform.
 The Canopy platform with the MDM module could, in turn, be used to monitor and manage all of the devices operating within an organization.
 In the case of Revel’s restaurant customers, this software would be used to remotely monitor, manage and update Revel’s point-of-sale systems.

 With the MDM software solution, restaurant managers were able to instantly check on the health of their printers, point-of-sale terminals and kitchen displays, all before the dinner rush.
 Revel Systems could then avoid the expense and hassle of sending a technician out when systems failed, or software breakdowns occurred.